Frequently Asked Questions About St. Paul Al-Anon/Alateen Intergroup

 Who may attend Intergroup meetings?

 Meetings are primarily for Intergroup Representatives (IRs).
-These are Al-Anon and Alateen members elected by their groups to represent their groups at the monthly meetings.
+These are Al‑Anon and Alateen members elected by their groups to represent them at the monthly meetings.
+IRs are the only people who have a vote.
 This is a one night a month commitment, with a huge payback to you and your group.
+When they are on Zoom, you don’t even have to leave your home.

-You don’t need to be an IR to attend.
-Any Al-Anon or Alateen member is welcome to come to the monthly meetings.
+You don’t need to be an IR to attend the monthly Intergroup meeting.
+Any Al‑Anon or Alateen members are welcome although they cannot vote unless they are an IR.

 What constitutes a quorum at Intergroup meetings?

-To carry out important business at Intergroup meetings, our bylaws require that 5% of the groups we serve be represented.
-Currently this means there must be at least 7 voting members.
-At several recent meetings there were only 6 or fewer voting members present.
-This even occored at a meeting when we were to to elect a Treasurer.
-The result was that we were unable to elect someone who was willing to serve.
-This should underscore the importance of groups being represented.
+To carry out important business at Intergroup meetings, our bylaws require that 5% of the approximately 86 groups we serve be represented.
+Currently this means there must be at least 5 voting members.
+At several recent meetings there were only 4 or fewer voting members present.
+This even occured at a meeting when we were to to elect officers.
+The result was that we were unable to elect members who were willing to serve.
+This underscores the importance of groups being represented.

 How is Intergroup supported financially?